cs399f24/eventsManager/README.md

 # Events Manager

 This is a simple events management application built with Flask for the backend and a static HTML/CSS/JavaScript frontend.
 It allows users to view, add, edit, and delete events.
-The backend API runs on an AWS EC2 instance, and the frontend can be hosted on an S3 bucket.
+The backend API runs on an AWS EC2 instance, the data for events is stored in database in DynamioDB, actions in the UI trigger a SNS notification to an email address and the frontend is be hosted on an S3 bucket.

 ## Prerequisites